tmogstad/pan-dyn-update/README.md

 panupv2-all-contents,panup-all-antivirus, panup-all-wfmeta, panupv2-all-wildfire
 and panup-all-wildfire.
 Installs latest update on devices defined in devices.conf if needed.

+Script can be used in scenarios where downloading dynamic updates directly from the internett is not an option.

+Script requires update files to already be located in subfolders on the server where the script is executed.
+To automatically download the latest dynamic updates, the following script can be used: https://github.com/btorresgil/content_downloader

 ##Installation instructions
 Install instructions are for linux only.
 ###Install the following repositories (using pip or method):